 (and Laguna, near First Ave. and Glenn)

-Are you LGBTQ, 55+, homebound or isolated in an assisted living home?
+Are you LGBTQ, 55+, homebound or isolated?
 Are you disabled of any age?
-Are you disconnected from your community and lonely?
-The Senior Pride Community Cares Program-Tucson is designed to address the social needs of people in our community by providing trained volunteers who will visit once a week to play cards, read aloud, write letters or call once a week for a phone visit.
+Senior Pride’s Community Cares Program reaches out to people in our community by providing trained volunteers who will visit once a week to play cards, read aloud, write letters or call once a week for a phone visit.
 Volunteers can also provide information on LGBTQI services and resources.
-Would you appreciate friendly visits and/or phone calls with trained volunteers who have had a background check?
 There is no charge for this service.
 Contact us at 520-351-2724 or email.
 Referrals are welcome and encouraged!

 Be a Community Cares Volunteer!